 Pantoukios village, Chios - credits: Milan Gonda/Shutterstock.com

-To increase your chances of choosing the right island for you, you need to take into consideration a number of factors, such as the style and type of vacations you’re after, your traveling partner or partners, the number of days you’re willing to spend in Greece, your age group, your interests, and your budget.
+To increase your chances of choosing the right island for you, you need to take into consideration a number of factors, such as the style and type of vacation you’re after, your traveling partner or partners, the number of days you’re willing to spend in Greece, your age group, your interests, and your budget.
 You can’t expect to enjoy Mykonos during August with your kids on a budget of 20€ a day.

 Especially in Mykonos, the beach bars and nightclubs are infamous for being full of party animals all through the night and until the first light of day!

-If you’re looking for the perfect family holiday that will offer you some much-needed relaxation and rest while your little ones are kept entertained on the beach, then our top picks are Naxos and Corfu.
+If you’re looking for the perfect family holiday that will offer you some much-needed relaxation and rest while your little ones are kept entertained on sandy beaches, then our top picks are Naxos and Corfu.
 The calm nature, shallow waters, and sandy coasts of the islands are the perfect safe environment for your kids, while the abundance of things to do, see and experience will keep you on your toes, preventing you from ever getting bored.

 On the occasion that you’ve come to Greece as a retiree or just someone whose ultimate vacation goal is to spend their in peace and quiet, enjoying the relaxing setting and whimsical ambiance of most Greek islands, then your options are pretty much limitless, especially if you choose to travel during the offseason.
-Our top picks include Ithaca, Koufonisia, and Amorgos, where you’ll have the opportunity to give yourself a break from reality, however, not only there hundreds of offbeat island that are perfect for you, but even the busiest of islands can offer tranquillity if you know where to search for it.
+Our top picks include Ithaca, Koufonisia, and Amorgos, where you’ll have the opportunity to give yourself a break from reality, however, not only are there hundreds of offbeat islands that are perfect for you, but even the busiest of islands can offer tranquillity if you know where to search for it.